-10 Sept - Asia Bio Day 2 (Agenda is subject to change) - SGT / Singapore
+10 Sept - Asia Bio Day 2 - SGT / Singapore

 APAC is redefining the global biotech landscape, driven by innovation, investment, and evolving regulations.
 This dynamic panel unites global leaders to explore how the region can navigate geopolitical shifts, scale breakthroughs, and lead in next-generation therapeutics.
 With a focus on international collaboration, the discussion will uncover strategies to tackle shared challenges and unlock opportunities for global biotech growth.